thehyve/glowing-bear/README.md

 ### Running end-to-end tests

-For e2e test we use [Protractor] in combination with the [cucumber-js] framework.
+For e2e test we use [Cypress] in combination with the [cypress-cucumber-preprocessor].
-To install protractor run `npm install -g protractor`.
+[Cypress] is install as part of the your `npm install` command.
-To run the tests you need to have an up to dated version of chrome installed and the TranSMART application running, by default on `localhost:8080`.
+To run the tests `npm run e2e` to run using the headless browser or `npm run cypress` to launch the GUI.
-To run all tests: `protractor`.
-To run specific feature files: `protractor --specs=e2e/features/name-of.feature`.
+Currently the tests expect a glowing bear instance to be running at http://localhost:4200/.
+This can be changed in cypress.json

 ### Further help